ponik73/sur/README.md

 python3 evaluate.py
 ```

-If you want to run an evaluation, first you need to change `speech.utilities` import and `parent_dir` variable as described in the comment.
+If you want to run an evaluation, first you need to change `speech.utilities` import and `parent_dir` variable as described in the comments.

 ### Train speech model code